cfpb/design-manual/README.md

 http://cfpb.github.io/design-manual/

-# The CFPB Design Manual
+# The CFPB Design Manual!

 This is the repository for CFPB's Design Manual for developing print and web products.
 It contains both the assets and the content for the site.